ovace/art/essays/four-treasures-of-the-hacker.md

-# The Four Treasures of the Hacker: a Parallel between Chinese and Hacker Culture
+# The Four Treasures of the Hacker

+A Parallel between Chinese and Hacker Culture.

 In Chinese traditional culture, four tools are considered the most important for scholars: